 The Office of Public Defender opened in November 2020 and began use of a top-shelf professional case management software that assists office staff and attorneys to efficiently represent clients.
 This software has features that promotes efficient client contact and electronic file management.
 Churchill County is aware that the office of indigent defense services has begun a process to provide a different case management software.
-If there are sufficient guarantees that use of such software ensures client file integrity, and case information confidentiality, Attorneys will comply with the applicable regulations as promulgated by the Nevada Department of Indigent Defense Services.
+Indigent